MicrosoftDocs/learn/learn-pr/wwl-sci/perform-actions-device-microsoft-defender-for-endpoint/includes/5-initiate-live-response-session.md

 - Command console
 - Command log

-## Live response commands
+## Live Response commands

-Depending on the role that's been granted to you, you can run basic or advanced live response commands.
+Depending on the role that's been granted to you, you can run *basic* or *advanced* Live Response commands.
 User permissions are controlled by RBAC custom roles.
-Live response is a cloud-based interactive shell; as such, specific command experience may vary in response time depending on network quality and system load between the end user and the target device.
+Live Response is a cloud-based interactive shell; as such, specific command performance may vary in response time depending on network quality and system load between the end user and the target device.

 ### Basic commands

-The following commands are available for user roles that are granted the ability to run basic live response commands.
+The following commands are available for user roles that are granted the ability to run _basic_ Live Response commands.

 | Command | Description |
 | :--- | :--- |